poshak/treemap/README.md

     </div>

 where :
-    -- mandatory attributes--
+(mandatory attributes)
 data : points to the 'componentsData' defined in scope parentElementId : is the id of the (parent)div element to which the treemap will be attached color-label : is the metric used of defining color of the box of an element in the treemap size-label : is the metric used of defining size of the box of an element in the treemap id : is the id of the div element of treemap

-    --optional attributes--
+(optional attributes)
 search : points to the scope variable attached to a text box max-val : is the maximum value of the red color range. the colors will vary in the range 0 to <max-val>.
 By default the value is 100.

 Note: The directive does not process the input data in anyway.
 It is your responsibility to pass in data that the D3 treemap can read.

 Disclaimer